amitsaha/amitsaha.github.io/content/manual-letsencrypt-dns-challenge.md

 Before continuing, verify the record is deployed.
 ```

 Now, go to your GoDaddy DNS management page, and create the TXT record with the specified string.
-Once you
+Be sure not to enter
+the entire domain name as the record if you are doing this for a sub-domain.
+For example, if you are doing this for
+`api.<your-domain>`, the record should just be `_acme-challenge.api`.

-have verified that the domain entry has propagated, press ENTER to continue.
+Once you  have verified that the domain entry has propagated, press ENTER to continue.
 To verify, use `nslookup -q=TXT <domain>`
 on Windows, or `dig -t` on Linux.

 Once the record has propagated, certbot will try to find it, and if successful continue and eventually give an
 output like this: